 Applicants with less than 2 years of intermediate level experience will be required to complete an additional 3-credit experiential learning course.

-To be admitted to the Master of Business Administration (MBA) program at Laurentian University, you must meet the minimum admission requirements and submit a complete application package as outlined by your Applicant Checklist.
+In order to be admitted to the Master of Business Administration (MBA) program at Laurentian University, you must meet the minimum admission requirements and submit a complete application package.

 Minimum admission requirements:

 Please note that a GMAT score is valid for 5 years after the date of issue.
-The Office of Admissions will not accept GMAT scores that do not meet these criteria.
+The Office of Admissions will not accept GMAT scores that do not meet this criteria.

-Notice regarding international transcripts: Applicants who have attended post-secondary institutions outside of North America, must have their foreign transcripts and diplomas assessed by World Education Services (WES): www.wes.org/ca. Laurentian University requires a WES Credential Evaluation Report, including a Course-by-Course Analysis.
+Notice: Applicants who have attended post-secondary institutions outside of North America, must have their foreign transcripts and diplomas assessed by World Education Services (WES).
+Laurentian University requires a WES Credential Evaluation Report, including a Course-by-Course Analysis.
 WES evaluations must be sent directly to the Office of Admissions.

 - Statement of Interest (to be uploaded via myLaurentian)